Doonesbury by Garry Trudeau for March 14, 2012

 65. Mister mean 3

-Mister Mean about 12 years ago
+Mister Mean over 12 years ago

 I have been sending these comics (with my comments) to my “Tal-i-ban-Repub-li-can” state legislators.
 I have included state senator Dan Patrick of Houston who is responsible for this nonsense.